mspncp/gosu-wiki/To Do.md

   * Link to Windows opengl thread form index page
   * Mention this as a workaround for installing platform=ruby Gosu on 10.7: export CC="gcc-4.2"; alias gcc="gcc-4.2"
   * Add "Feature Pack" to requirements for MSVC
+  * Add a note: FreeImage 3.9.3-3 is not good enough